Resources for Digital Nomads and Remote Workers (2024 Update)

 Since starting Legal Nomads in 2008, one of the most frequent questions I’ve received is about how to work and travel from anywhere.
 People are interested not only in digital nomadism, but also learning about location independent entrepreneurship, finding a stable job on a work-travel visa, or taking advantage of a remote work policy.

-I came from a legal background, a profession that is historically very slow to evolve its ways of doing work.
-It was a big change when I quit my job, to go from 6-minute billing increments into a more agile landscape that prioritized leverageable skills over status-driven ones.
-As technology and accessibility to work shifts, there will be more and more emphasis on those skills.
-Is your skillset in high demand?
-It may be the perfect bargaining tool to make some changes.
+I come from a legal background, a profession that is historically very slow to evolve its ways of doing work.
+After years of being a lawyer, to go from 6-minute billing increments into a more flexible landscape that prioritized leverageable skills over status-driven ones was an adjustment.
+As technology and accessibility to work continues to shift, there will only be more and more emphasis on honing those types of multifaceted skills.

-Nomads used to be thought of as indigenous hunter-gatherers, and still are in countries like Mongolia where they remain a part of the total population.
+Digital Nomads —Nomads used to be thought of as indigenous hunter-gatherers, and still are in countries like Mongolia where they remain a part of the total population.
 These days, they are not off the grid but rather people who, for one reason or another, are living untethered to a ‘home’ but very tethered to their electronic devices.

 As with my larger Long- Term Travel Resources Page, I wanted to provide a resource page for those who want to know what’s out there, and where to start.
 It highlights some of the ways people make a living while traveling, and some tools to make that easier.
 I also wanted to help you avoid the spammy “Live The Life You Want” drivel that charge $497 (minimum) to offer you an escape from your misery with an exclusive coaching course or mentorship.
 You don’t need to pay the big bucks unless your goal is to join and build a pyramid-shaped scheme yourself.
 Being a digital nomad isn’t your profession; it’s just a way of approaching life.